 Another hitch was that French police refused to cooperate with any jail breaks (Houdini had wanted to break out of Devils Island).
 So instead Houdini arranged a different kind of outdoor stunt.
 He hired seven bald men sit along a crowded Parisian boulevard, occasionally doffing their hats and bowing their heads to reveal H-O-U-D-I-N-I painted on their scalps.

 Few challengers came forward at the Olympia, mainly because Parisians were still largely unfamiliar with handcuffs.
 At this time, the police still used chains to secure prisoners.
-Ironically, it was Houdini's card magic, still part of his act at this time, that wowed French audiences and even French magicians.
+Ironically, it was Houdini's card magic that wowed French audiences and even French magicians.
 In Paris, the King of Cards trumped the King of Handcuffs.

 Houdini's brother Theo, who had been performing successfully as "Hardeen" after Houdini set him up in business in November of the previous year, joined the Houdinis in Paris for the holidays.
 Dressed in their finery, the former "Brothers Houdini" posed for photographs at J Lavier studio at 19 Rue Drout on December 15.

 Renting a flat at 32 Rue Bellefond -- "a little home of our own" -- Harry, Bess and Dash rang in the New Year in Paris.
 It had been a year filled with triumph and success with Houdini firmly establishing himself as a European superstar.
 Little did he know that the year to come would be one of the most combative of his career.